csfeeser/Python/TLG/get_data_project.md

     `student@bchd:~` `wget WHATEVERYOURURLWAS`

-0. You're ready to open the file in a Python script and get cracking!
-If you need it, here's some starter code:

-    ```python
-    #!/usr/bin/env python3

-    import csv

-    with open("brett_comics.txt", "r") as comicfile:
-    ```

 **Some ideas for what to do with this data:**

  - POKEMON: who has the highest attack rating?